Transcendence Meets Normality: Construction of Transcendentally Normal Numbers: Construction of -normal numbers

 \section{Construction of $\F^\lil$-normal numbers}

 We turn to the more sophisticated covers for LIL-normal numbers.
-Our strategy for the construction of $\F$-normal numbers consisted in a first step of finding a suitable cover for non-normal numbers and in a second step of modifying this cover to cope with the countable set of functions $\F$.
+Our strategy for the construction of $\F$-normal numbers consists first of finding a suitable cover for non-normal numbers and in a second step of modifying this cover to cope with the countable set of functions $\F$.
 The second step is verbatim in the case of LIL-normal numbers and for future reference we summarize this in the following corollary.

 \begin{corollary} Let $(U^\lil(r))_{r \in (0,1]}$ be a family of open sets such that